 It’s Literally a Never-ending Cycle.
 It’s UGLY.

-All of this can be summarized to mean that access to cash (for banks) is now the most expensive it has ever been, that I’m aware of.5 I would wager that if you walked into your local branch right now and needed a $100,000 SBA loan (normally no problem at all) they would laugh you out of the bank.
+All of this can be summarized to mean that access to cash (for banks) is now the most expensive it has ever been, that I’m aware of. ((Again, I believe this particular claim is disputable.
+He did qualify it with “that I’m aware of,” though, so what you see is what you get!))
+I would wager that if you walked into your local branch right now and needed a $100,000 SBA loan (normally no problem at all) they would laugh you out of the bank.
 No loans to businesses and consumers means nobody has any money to dump into the economy.
 No money to dump into the economy means everything is about to come to a screeching halt.
 Like within days or weeks.
 Remember, our gigantic economy is fueled on DEBT… and we just ran out of fuel!

 What About the Bailout Plan?